Isadore Sharp: Philanthropy

-Sharp helped start and is the director of the Terry Fox Run.
+Sharp founded and was the director of the Terry Fox Run.
 He first met Terry Fox when the latter arrived in Montreal in June 1980 during his trek across the country to raise money for cancer research.
 Sharp invited Fox to rest in one of the city's Four Seasons hotels for a week before resuming his run, helped pay for his cancer treatment, and later pledged to contribute to research funds on his behalf.

 Sharp and his wife are prominent Canadian philanthropists, having made significant donations to many sources including the Four Seasons Centre for the Performing Arts, the Ontario College of Art and Design, Mount Sinai Hospital, and the Hebrew University of Jerusalem.

 The Sharps are spearheading a proposal to build a Jewish Museum of Canada in Toronto and have pledged $20 million towards the project, towards a total fundraising goal of $150 million.
 The museum is to feature three themed galleries with artifact and multimedia-based interactives and three immersive environments entitled: Jewish Experience, Jewish Life in Canada and The Neuberger Holocaust Education Centre.

 Personal life

-Sharp married his high school sweetheart, Rosalie Wise who was also of Jewish descent.
+Sharp married his high school sweetheart, Rosalie Wise, who was also of Jewish descent.
 They had four sons, Jordan, Gregory, Anthony, and Christopher.
 Christopher, the only one who evinced an interest in going into the family business, died of melanoma in 1978.
 His death at least partly inspired Sharp to support Fox financially during his run.
 A Ty Beanie Baby named Issy was produced in 2001 in Christopher's memory.
 All proceeds from American sales went to Memorial Sloan–Kettering Cancer Center in New York, while all Canadian proceeds went to the Terry Fox Foundation.

 Sharp had a net worth of Can$540 million in 2009.
 In 2009, Sharp summarized his experience and business philosophy in a book Four Seasons: The Story of a Business Philosophy, published by Viking Canada.
 In 2011, a documentary about Sharp's life and achievements, The Four Seasons of Isadore Sharp, aired on City TV.